alanjschoen/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

-> > Lists are ordered and content-agnostic.
-Sets are unordered and enforce rules about their contents.
+> > Lists are ordered and they don't care about their contents.
+Sets are unordered and enforce rules about their contents, like uniqueness and search-optimized storage.
 For instance, each element in a set must be unique.
 These restrictions allow for faster lookup times, which gives much better performance for many operations.

 ---